 I think that the previous TPP Tank actually looks better, but I don’t mind how this tank looks.
 Aside from the looks, the TPP X Tank has a few features that are an improvement from the TPP Tank.
 One feature is the fill method which is very unique.
 There’s a black button on the side of the tank which you have to push in and slide the top cap to the left (clockwise).
 This reveals the rubber bung for the fill port.
 This fill method makes it extremely unlikely that you will have any leaking from the fill port, even if the bung isn’t completely sealed.
 Innovative and interesting for certain!

 The other improvement is that the tank is completely clear and free of any sort of tint.
 The tank also sits completely above the battery compartment and this leaves your remaining ejuice in full view.

-The TPP X Pod tank is compatible with all of Voopoo’s TPP and PnP coils and there are 13 coils to choose from.
+The TPP X Pod tank is compatible with all of Voopoo’s TPP coils.
 The kit comes with a TPP-DM3 0.15Ω Coil and a TPP-DM2 0.20Ω Coil, both DL coils, but there are higher resistance MTL coils available too.

 Features & Functions

 The Drag X Pro is a relatively high powered pod mod.
 It is meant to replace your single battery mod or pod vape with a convenient device that still delivers on performance.
 With that said, it has a few more modes and features than your average pod vape and the fact that it can take a single 21700 battery means you’ll get longer battery life too.

 This pod mod can fire up to 100W and features Smart mode, RBA mode, and even TC mode (the software update has to be downloaded from Voopoo’s website here).